099ersf2/099ersf2/README.md

 **~~$200-$300~~** [OUT OF STOCK] (Website) I can build you a website for portfolios, community page, and more.

-**$25-$75** (Discord Server/Community) I can help you create a proffesional looking Discord server for any purpose, weather you're a fast growing developer or just starting out and need community setup.
+**$25-$75** (Discord Server/Community) I can help you create a professional looking Discord server for any purpose, wheather you're a fast growing developer or just starting out and need community setup.

 ### How to Reach Me